 With these financial models, you can plan your company’s expenses and revenue.

-- The cash flow statement presents the reconciliation between net income and generated cash.
+Presents the reconciliation between net income and generated cash.

 2. Discounted cash flow (DCF)